Powered by

 How Crypto Exchanges Work

 Crypto exchanges match buyers with sellers.
 As with a traditional bank account, if you want to buy and sell on most crypto exchanges, you first need to register.
-Once you complete the Know-Your-Customer (KYC) process and have been authenticated, your account is opened and you can transfer funds (fiat or digital currency) onto the platform, which you can then use to make purchases.
+Once you complete the and have been authenticated, your account is opened and you can transfer funds (fiat or digital currency) onto the platform, which you can then use to make purchases.

 Choosing a Crypto Exchange

 Crypto exchanges, both centralized and decentralized, are relatively new (Bitcoin Market, started on March 17, 2010, was the first crypto exchange) so it's important to do research before picking one to use.
-Because cryptocurrencies are volatile and some crypto exchanges to date have succumbed to hacking, it’s critical to consider a variety of factors when selecting an exchange, including but not limited to:
+Because and some crypto exchanges to date have succumbed to hacking, it’s critical to consider a variety of factors when selecting an exchange, including but not limited to:

 • Deposit/withdrawal limits